My Games Page

 Inviting, Promoting, and Removing Players From a Game

-At the top of the light grey Players section is an Invite Players button.
-Clicking on this opens a dialog box that allow you to send invites out via email addresses, view pending invitations, and also list the game’s unique join link URL that you can copy and send to friends so they can join the game directly.
+At the top of the light gray Players section is an Invite Players button.
+When you click this button, a dialog box opens.
+The dialog box allows you to send invites through email addresses, view pending invitations, and provides the unique join link URL for the game, which you can copy and share with friends to directly join the game.

 Promoting and Demoting Players

 As the game’s creator, you have two options available to you when you hover your mouse over a player’s icon or name:

 - ‘’Promote to GM/Demote to Player’’: This will elevate a player to GM Status or demote a GM back to player status.
 This option changes depending on the current status of the player.

 Removing a Player From the Game

 - ‘’Kick from Game’': This will remove the Player from the game and change the unique join link URL of the entire game.
 This will prevent the Player from attempting to rejoin with the previous join link.

 Selecting either of these two options will cause the page to reload to process the new changes.